kickstartcoding/cheatsheets/README.md

 ### CLI: Bash & Git

 Learning CLI and Git usage on macOS or Linux?
-This cheatsheet has the most commonly used commands in Bash, Git, and more.
+This cheatsheet has the most commonly used commands in Bash and Git.
+It also contains more advanced usage, such as using `grep`, `find`, piping, redirection, job and process control, and interacting with the bash history.

 [![cli-bash PDF thumbnail](./build/topical/cli-bash.thumb.jpg)](https://github.com/kickstartcoding/cheatsheets/raw/master/build/topical/cli-bash.pdf)